 This film employed a great deal of split screen and optical tricks, such as rear screen projection, so that having the big cat in close proximity to the actors (especially Cary Grant who was more worried about acting with the cat than Katharine Hepburn) could be kept to a minimum.
 (Hepburn is sometimes shown petting and handling Baby.
 The leopard's trainer praised Hepburn, stating that Kate was fearless and could become an animal trainer if she so desired.)
 Most of the split screens had a lot of movement in them, which meant the dividing line had to be moved around as well.
 Even the scenes of Susan dragging the mean Leopard on a leash are split screened.
 You can see that the rope does not line up.
 A puppet Leopard was also used in some shots.
 It's most clearly seen in the shot after Susan gets the Leopard dragged into the jail.
 The reaction shot immediately afterwards, shows David and Mrs. Random with "Baby" the Leopard on the table.
 The Leopard is a puppet.

 In the original short story, Baby was a panther.
 This is a generic term for a big cat but is most commonly applied to leopards, usually those individuals with mostly black fur.
 A leopard kitten of any color can be born to parents of any color; the colors do not denote separate races like black and white do for humans.
-Jaguars, another big cat species, have the same biological phenomenon, known as "melanism" from a Greek word for black.
+Other big cat species (most famously jaguars), have the same biological phenomenon, known as "melanism" from a Greek word for black.

 The impressive optical effects are discussed in detail in Hollywood the Golden Years: The RKO Story (1987).
 There is a very informative interview with Linwood G. Dunn who worked (uncredited) on the visual effects for this film.
 He explains the traveling split screens and points out some visual effects goofs that "got by".
 Included is surviving footage of the stand-ins for Cary Grant and Katharine Hepburn's in a camera test of the two driving with the leopard in the back.